marstas/weather-app/README.md

 # Weather App

-A simple Web app that displays the weather info using [Open Weather Map API](https://openweathermap.org/api).
+Web app for checking weather information by city, using [Open Weather Map API](https://openweathermap.org/api).

 Built using React with TypeScript.